-Kaikaro is located in the centre of the main street of the Higashi Chayagai District with the rows of “chaya” or beautiful wooden houses.
-Chaya are traditional places for exclusive parties, where geisha have been entertaining guests by performing songs and dances since the Edo period.
-Being built in 1820, this well-preserved chaya district has been designated as Japan’s Important Preservation District.
-At dusk the chaya come alight, and the sounds of shamisen begin to be faintly heard.
+Kaikaro is located in the center of the main street of the Higashi Chaya-gai District with the rows of “chaya” or beautiful wooden houses.
+Chaya are traditional places for exclusive parties, where geiko or geisha have been entertaining guests by performing songs and dances since the Edo period.
+Being built in 1820, this well-preserved chaya district has been designated as Japan’s Important Preservation District for Groups of Historic Buildings.
+At dawn the chaya come alight, and the sounds of shamisen begin to be faintly heard.

 You can see fine examples of classical chaya architecture such as kimusuko, large, barred panels that let in the sun but prevent outsiders from looking into the building.